hipip/calculator/README.md

 ## Description

-This calculator was inspired by the gnome calculator and and the orchis gtk theme, for a live preview (click here)[https://somehowalive.github.io/calculator/]
+This calculator was inspired by the gnome calculator and and the orchis gtk theme, for a live preview [Click here](https://somehowalive.github.io/calculator/)

 ## TODOS